Indicating the first name of the author(s)

 The word “References” is not bolded on the list of references.

-References is bolded at the top of the references list, and starts from a new page.
+The word “References” is bolded at the top of the references list, and starts from a new page.

-Including the running head
+Including the running head.

-Just the page number in the upper right-hand corner, no running head
+Just the page number in the upper right-hand corner, no running head is required.

 Directly indicate the URL or the DOI without “Retrieved from”

-Source: Adapted from Purdue Global Academic Success Center and Writing Center.
+Adapted from Purdue Global Academic Success Center and Writing Center.
 (2020, November 20).
 Top Seven Common User Errors in APA Style 7th Edition. https://purdueglobalwriting.center/2020/11/20/top-seven-common-user-errors-in-apa-style-7th-edition/